Ted Hui

 Ted Hui Chi-fung (許智峯; born 8 June 1982) is a Hong Kong politician.
-He formerly represented the Chung Wan constituency in the Central and Western District Council, and formerly he was the Legislative Councillor for the Hong Kong Island constituency.
+He formerly represented the Chung Wan constituency in the Central and Western District Council, and was a Legislative Councillor for the Hong Kong Island constituency.
 Fearing prosecution by the Government of Hong Kong, he announced his self-exile in Denmark and withdrawal from the Democratic Party in December 2020.

 Personal life and education

 Hui was born in Hong Kong and raised in Tuen Mun.
 He received his education in Canada and Hong Kong.
-In 2006, Hui earned his bachelor's degree in law with honors from the City University of Hong Kong.
+In 2006, Hui earned his bachelor's degree in law with honours from the City University of Hong Kong.

 Hui has blogged about his two children, and promoted family-friendly policies.

 Politics

 Early career

 In the 2011 District Council elections, Hui successfully succeeded veteran Yuen Bun-keung's Central and Western District Council seat in the Chung Wan constituency which covers the Central area.
 He was elected a lawmaker for the Hong Kong Island constituency in 2016.

 Hui first caught media attention for his protests in the council.
 In 2014, he was ejected from a meeting of the council's working group on civic education when protesting the council's decision to grant HK$150,000 (of a HK$250,000 total grant) to pro-Beijing groups.
 Hui complained that there was a conflict of interest because several of the councillors were members of or advisers to the recipients.
 In the process of ejection, he was injured by council security personnel, resulting in his party's demand for an apology from the district office.

 In the Democratic Party's intra-party primary for candidacy in Hong Kong Island in the 2016 Legislative Council Elections, Hui won against Wilfred Chong Wing-fai and officially assumed office on 1 October 2016.

 Hui was considered to be quite radical within the Democratic Party.
 He opposed the party's meetings with Beijing officials.
 In 2015, when the party's central committee member Wong Sing-chi publicly called on pan-democrats to back Beijing's restrictive reform model for the 2017 Chief Executive election, Hui led a call for the party to investigate whether Wong had violated any of its internal rules.
 Wong was expelled from the party.

 Hui has been vocal on environmental issues, education, human rights and democracy.
 He played a major role in pushing for the banning of ivory trade in Hong Kong in 2018.
 Hui showed high concern about the erosion of freedoms in Hong Kong and called for the international community to speak up for Hong Kong.